Point72/csp/docs/wiki/api-references/csp.Struct-API.md

 - **Default:** `True` (for backwards compatibility)
 - **When set to `False`:** Enforces *strict struct semantics* — required fields must be set at initialization.
-  - Note that `del struct.field` is not allowed for stric structs — this will raise an error.
+  - Note that `del struct.field` is not allowed for strict structs — this will raise an error.
 As a result, for any strict struct, `hasattr(struct, field)` always returns True for any defined field.
   - A non-strict struct may not inherit (directly or indirectly) from a strict base.

 ### Semantics when `allow_unset=False`